anandaworldwide/ananda-library-chatbot/docs/backend-structure.md

     - **`title`**: AI-generated conversation title (~4-5 words) stored only on the first message of each conversation.
       Follow-up messages reference the initial title.
     - **`uuid`**: User identifier for cross-device conversation sync and ownership verification.
+    - **`isStarred`**: Boolean indicating if the conversation is starred by the user.
+Applied to all documents in a conversation for consistent querying and filtering.
     - (Other potential fields: feedback, model used, etc.)
   - **`answers` (Collection):** Possibly stores standalone answers or references chat logs for voting/retrieval.
 Schema likely overlaps significantly with `chatLogs`.